kugaoyang/EGL/_pages/about.md

 I have published many peer-reviewed full research papers in top-tier conferences and journals such as AAAI, ICDM, TKDD, TKDE, and Neural Networks.
 I have also served as the Independent Reviewer and PC member for many top-tier conferences and journals such as KDD, AAAI, CSCW, TKDD, JMLR, TNNLS, and TOIS.
 You can find more about my works in my [Publication](/publications/), and more about me in my [CV](/cv/).

+==I am at the final year of my PhD program and am currently on the job market this year.
+Please feel free to contact me.==

 News
 ======
+* 05/2022: Our new work on robust visual explanation supervision has been accepted by [KDD 2022](https://kdd.org/kdd2022/index.html)!
+Paper, code will be available soon!
+Stay tuned~
 * 03/2022: Serve as the PC member for [KDD 2022](https://kdd.org/kdd2022/).
 * 03/2022: Serve as the Independent Reviewer for journals [TOIS](https://dl.acm.org/journal/tois), [TKDD](https://dl.acm.org/journal/tkdd), [JMLR](https://www.jmlr.org/).
 * 02/2022: Serve as the PC member for [CSCW 2022](https://cscw.acm.org/2022/).